JeeErn/Decentralised_Prediction_Market/README.md

 Anyone can create a topic, as long as they have a trader account.
 When creating topics, there are some things to note:
 * The topic creator has to put down a mandatory 1 Ether topic creation bond.
 This bond will be refunded to the topic creator if the selected arbitrators resolve the outcome **without any tie**.
 This encourages topic creators to create options that are unambiguous and also select their topic's arbitrators carefully.
 * The topic creator will receive 0.1% of the topic's market cap.
 This encourages topic creators to create interesting topics that have high voting activity.
+* When creating topics, each option is limited to 32 ASCII characters or lesser.
+This is due to a limitation when transferring the information to the blockchain.

 ## **Voting**
 Voting can be categorised into 3 categories: trader voting, arbitrator voting and jury voting.
 Each type will be discussed in detail below.